 How do you get started with a computer forensic investigation?
 The answer is simple: call and speak to a E-Investigator.
-Powerhouse Forensicss will help you understand the electronic discovery process from start to finish.
-Regardless of whether your ESI is trapped in laptops, desktops, external drives, backup tapes, cellular phones, smart phones, servers, hosted drives, or shared drives, Powerhouse Forensicss has the expertise to harvest the ESI for forensic evidence.
-We utilize the latest digital forensic tools and software to provide you with the best in Powerhouse Forensicss.
+Powerhouse Forensics will help you understand the electronic discovery process from start to finish.
+Regardless of whether your ESI is trapped in laptops, desktops, external drives, backup tapes, cellular phones, smart phones, servers, hosted drives, or shared drives, Powerhouse Forensics has the expertise to harvest the ESI for forensic evidence.
+We utilize the latest digital forensic tools and software to provide you with the best in Powerhouse Forensics.
 In general, the computer process follows the following steps:

 The Importance of a Independent Third Party

 In order for any digital forensic evidence to be considered forensically sound, the information must be found and analyzed by an experienced professional outside of your company.
 Forensic evidence can be considered contaminated if the imaging is done within the company, which is why Powerhouse Forensics technicians use techniques that abide by both state and federal regulations for civil and criminal cases.
 A third party is essential to establish the validity of your investigation so that the data found is not considered contaminated.

 The security of your company no longer depends on locks and alarm systems.
 Today, your company’s most valuable information can be stolen or compromised from inside your own building, right on the desktops of your workers.
 When your security has been breached digitally, it’s imperative that digital forensic evidence is gathered through experienced computer forensics technicians who understand electronic discovery and are both knowledgeable in the situation’s legalities and skilled in the technical complexities.